maiconmelo/theparallelminds/positions-deduplicated.md

 ---

-## 113. HPC Specialist Architect - Energy Industry - AWS (Spain)

-[This is the same role as Entry 58, but located in Madrid, Spain.
-The description is identical, with only the location changed.]

----

 ## 114. HPC and Storage Technology Consultant - HPE (Dubai)

 **This role has been designed as ''Onsite' with an expectation that you will primarily work from an HPE partner/customer office.**